-The first annual Great Alaska Music Festival is coming this summer to the Alaska State Fairgrounds over Memorial Day weekend on Saturday & Sunday, May 26 & 27, 2018.
+The inaugural Great Alaska Music Festival is coming this summer to the Alaska State Fairgrounds over Memorial Day weekend on Saturday & Sunday, May 26 & 27, 2018.

 The music lineup features National and Alaskan bands performing from morning through night on both days.
 There will be plenty of booths with food, arts & crafts, special exhibits and more!